dmoore1989/quenchd/README.md

 ### Phase 2: Flux Architecture and Checkin/Comment CRUD (2.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
+Phase 2 is focused on setting up check ins and the basic visual design of the app.
 After the basic Flux architecture has been set up, a Beer store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
 I will create `CheckInForm` and `Comment Related Components`.
 At the end of phase 2, CheckIns can be created, read, edited, and destroyed and comments added and destroyed on CheckIns in the browser.
 Finally, while constructing these views, I will start my styling using CSS.

 [Details][phase-two]